MicrosoftDocs/windows-powershell-docs/docset/windows/addsadministration/New-ADUser.md

 Time is assumed to be local time unless otherwise specified.
 When a time value is not specified, the time is assumed to 12:00:00 AM local time.
 When a date is not specified, the date is assumed to be the current date.
+Use the following syntax: ,,....
+If the values contain spaces or otherwise require quotation marks, use the following syntax: "","",...""."

 ```yaml
 Type: X509Certificate[]